NetApp/beegfs/roles/beegfs_ha_common/docs/getting_started.md

     beegfs_ha_enable_performance_tuning: True

     ### Ensure Consistent Logical IB Port Numbering
     # Name of the udev rule to create (do not modify):
     eseries_ib_base_udev_name: 99-beegfs-ib.rules

     # Lenovo SR665 PCIe address-to-logical IB port mapping:
     eseries_ib_base_udev_rules:
       "0000:41:00.0": i1a
       "0000:41:00.1": i1b
       "0000:01:00.0": i2a
       "0000:01:00.1": i2b
       "0000:a1:00.0": i3a
       "0000:a1:00.1": i3b
       "0000:81:00.0": i4a
       "0000:81:00.1": i4b

     ### BeeGFS service configuration:
     # Configuration that should apply to all BeeGFS services can be specified as follows:

     beegfs_ha_beegfs_mgmtd_conf_ha_group_options:
-      connAuthFile: /etc/beegfs/connAuthFile
+      logLevel: 2

     beegfs_ha_beegfs_meta_conf_ha_group_options:
-      connAuthFile: /etc/beegfs/connAuthFile
+      logLevel: 3

     beegfs_ha_beegfs_storage_conf_ha_group_options:
-      connAuthFile: /etc/beegfs/connAuthFile

-IMPORTANT: In later versions of BeeGFS a connAuthFile is required by default, or it must be explicitly disabled.
-For security and to simplify upgrading to future BeeGFS versions, configuring a connAuthFile when initially deploying the cluster is recommended.
-At this time a connAuthFile only readable by the root user must be manually distributed to all BeeGFS servers and clients before running the BeeGFS HA role with the above configuration.
-For more information see [Importance of Connection Authentication](override_beegfs_configuration_defaults.md#importance-of-conn-auth)
+      logLevel: 3

 See [Override BeeGFS Configuration Defaults](docs/override_beegfs_configuration_defaults.md) for more details on how to override BeeGFS configuration on a global or per service basis.

 <a name="example-management-group"></a>
 #### Example Management Group